STAND-PROUD/STAND-PROUD/README.md

 hii you may see me around the bakery, with friends or wondering around.
-I'm okay with interactions but I may come of as awkward at first, I tend to be hypocritical about strangers but C+H and Inspiration are completely fine!
+I'm a college student in UK, I'm okay with interactions but I may come of as awkward at first, I tend to be hypocritical about strangers but C+H and Inspiration are completely fine!

 my main interests are JJBA, Mighty Nein/Critical Role, D&D, music, art, and ocs.
 I'm a college student in the UK, I know some french but very limited.